rondlite/reaction-docs/website/versioned_docs/version-2.9.1/intro-glance.md

 Deciding whether Reaction is right for your company?
 Here's everything you need to know.

-## What is Reaction Commerce?
+## What is Demand Cluster?

-Reaction Commerce is an open source commerce platform that allows anyone to customize, extend, and deploy an online store or marketplace.
-Our codebase is available for free via [GitHub](https://github.com/reactioncommerce/reaction).
+Demand Cluster is an open source commerce platform that allows anyone to customize, extend, and deploy an online store or marketplace.
+Our codebase is available for free via [GitHub].

 ## Pricing